-Hailed as “a small town band with a big imagination” (Pete Mason, NYS Music), Ithaca, NY’s genre-bending soul combo, Noon Fifteen, delivers fun, forward-thinking songs bathed in layered vocals and old school instrumentation.
-The collaboration of Mandy Goldman (vocals & guitar), Samuel B. Lupowitz (keyboards & vocals), Joe Massa (guitar), Harry Nichols (bass & vocals), and Phil Shay (drums & vocals) suggests heartfelt, imaginative songsmiths like The Beatles and Lake Street Dive, seasoned to taste with elements of gospel, funk, and hard rock.
+Hailed as “a small town band with a big imagination” (Pete Mason, NYS Music), Ithaca, NY’s “prog soul” rockers Noon Fifteen deliver fun, imaginative songs with rich vocal harmonies and old school instrumentation.
+Mandy Goldman (vocals & guitar), Samuel B. Lupowitz (keyboards & vocals), Joe Massa (guitar), Harry Nichols (bass & vocals), and Simon Bjarning (drums & vocals) are taking the band into its second decade with their infectious mix of dance grooves, rock opera grandeur, and melodies that will follow you all the way home.
+Think The Beatles meet Aretha, or Lake Street Dive by way of Yes.
+For the five friends, nothing is musically off-limits.

 “The alternate musical styles of At the Festival drive the narrative through the album.
 The band shines here moving effortlessly between pop soul sounds, prog rock riffs and sonically soaring movements.
 The free, yet vocally stunning “Wandering” showcases the beautiful harmonies this group can deliver . . .
 Well-crafted and performed, At the Festival is a testament to Noon Fifteen’s willingness to explore and grow musically.
 This is an effort to be cheered.”